forcedotcom/salesforcedx-vscode/docs/articles/apex/testing.md

   - For passing tests, the blue icons next to the classes and methods change to green icons.
   - For failing test, the icons turn red.

-You can view the test details by hovering over the test class name.
+To see the details of your test runs, hover over the name of a test class in the Side Bar.

 - Go to Test Class Definitions

 To jump to the definition of a test class, a test method that passed, or a method that you haven’t run yet, click its name.
-If you click the name of a failed test method, you jump to the assert statement that failed.
+If you click the name of a failed test method, you jump to the line where the failure occurred.

 - Clear Test Results

 To clear the test results, click the refresh icon at the top of the Apex Tests view (hover text: Refresh Tests).

+- Refresh Apex Tests View

+If you've added methods or classes since the last time the Test view was populated, click the refresh icon at the top of the Apex Tests view for the updated list.

 ## Run Apex Tests from Within a File